-In the Chyulu Hills of south-eastern Kenya, this project will work with indigenous Maasai communities to restore 11,000 hectares of grasslands to improve pastoral livelihoods and explore the connections between climate adaptation, ecosystem restoration and human security through evaluation of the potential of grassland restoration to reduce human-human and human-wildlife conflict driven by climate change.
-Accompanying the on-ground work in Kenya, the Global EbA Fund will support complementary research on conflict sensitivity and climate resilience.
-The project will demonstrate the linkages between grassland restoration and conflict resolution, identify climate-resilient and conflict-sensitive practices to inform the improvement of land management plans and grassland restoration, and increase the awareness and support of local NGOs, local communities, traditional local authorities, and national and international decision makers on those linkages and practices.
+In the Chyulu Hills of south-eastern Kenya, this project works with indigenous Maasai communities to restore 11,000 hectares of grasslands to improve pastoral livelihoods and explore the connections between climate adaptation, ecosystem restoration and human security through evaluation of the potential of grassland restoration to reduce human-human and human-wildlife conflict driven by climate change.
+Accompanying the fieldwork in Kenya, the Global EbA Fund supports complementary research on conflict sensitivity and climate resilience.
+The project identifies climate-resilient and conflict-sensitive practices to inform the improvement of land management plans and grassland restoration, increasing the awareness and support of local NGOs, local communities, traditional local authorities, and national and international decision-makers on these linkages and practices.

 Cohort: 1st (April 2021 cutoff)